Skip to content

 Movement and Pathfinding

-Start moving an NPC to a target tile position using A* pathfinding.
+Start moving an NPC to a target position using A* pathfinding.

 Parameters: